greg-bioinfo/Multiplexed_image_analysis_pipeline/README.md

 The pipeline enables initial analysis steps such as image visualization, MFI calculation, clustering, and phenotype annotation.
 However, it also allows for more advanced analyses such as cell-cell interactions, neighborhood analysis, dense infiltrate segmentation, and fibrosis studies.
+It is not necessary to purchase the paid version of Google Colab.
+However, it can provide access to more GPU resources and higher-performance RAM if needed, particularly during segmentation.
 ## Steps to follow to begin the analysis:
   * Download the pipeline folder from GitHub
   * Import this folder into your Google Drive